Tarun Singh is machine learning product manager, Document Understanding AI, at UiPath.

 Some structured documents may need much more than just rule-based methodologies as some data cannot be extracted with the help of rules or templates.
 Likewise, solely model-based methods do not work for all unstructured and semi-structured documents.

 We want users to be able to easily combine different approaches to extract information from a single document.
 So, we’ve designed our document understanding framework to give you the power to overcome limitations imposed by any individual approach.
 We highly recommend using multi-approach data extraction when you are dealing with complicated documents and want to achieve the highest levels of accuracy during the data extraction process.

 Using our flexible framework, you can mix and match document processing approaches by simply dropping multiple data extraction techniques directly in your workflow in UiPath Studio.

 You can easily configure extractors for data processing, set up preference order for extraction execution, and set a value as a threshold for certain extractor results to be accepted as valid.
 This way, neither variable document structure nor complicated rules for data extraction will pose a challenge anymore.
 At the same time, within end-to-end automation, you get faster and much more accurate document processing with the latest AI technology.

 Having efficient and accurate document extraction and processing capabilities is crucial.
 Through our emphasis on multi-approach data extraction, we want to make document processing and analyzing as easy as possible for UiPath customers.

 Currently, extended Document Understanding capabilities and functionality are available as Software-as-a-Service (SaaS) in a beta version for users involved in earlier pilots.
 You can expect these features and other advanced Document Understanding tools to be available soon.
-Meanwhile, we encourage you to sign up for the Insider Preview Program to get early access to new UiPath offerings.
+Meanwhile, we encourage you to sign up for the UiPath Enterprise trial to get access to the UiPath Document Understanding solution.